biohackathon-japan/BH25-wikiblitz/paper/paper.md

 A major goal of this wikiblitz is to identify missing Wikipedia articles in the languages spoken by those who participated in the WikiBlitz.
 These are English, Japanese, Spanish, Arabic and Dutch.
 However, the pipeline can be extended to any of the language version of Wikipedia.

 ## Github actions.
+Github actions is a contiuous integration platform that is intended to run tests on code changes.
+However, it can also be used to run any code.
+We have build a python script that compares all observations on a given iNaturalist project with existing articles on Wikipedia.
+This through the mappings in Wikidata.
+The script is initiated by isssueing a github issue, which triggers a github action we have build for this purpose.
+The results are stored as a markdown file in the repository.
+For this specific wikiblitz the results are published below.
 # Results
 ## iNaturalist Project Report: biohackathon-2025